- The Trust

 Finally, locals can participate in a spot of shopping with household retailers sprinkled throughout a High Street still basking in the glow of a £2 million overhaul.
 Best of all perhaps, Bromsgrove boasts a selection of widely revered cafes and pubs that truly foster a sense of community.

-As with Houseman Court, St John’s includes separate lounges, a spacious garden and plenty in the way of social activity.
+St John’s includes separate lounges, a spacious garden and plenty in the way of social activity.
 A 42-bed care home with nursing, its structure dates back to Victorian times, albeit with modern touches.

 To learn more about St John’s Court click here.